3-Hydroxytetrahydrofuran

 3-Hydroxytetrahydrofuran (3-OH THF) is a colorless liquid with a normal boiling point of 179 °C and boiling at 88−89 °C at 17 mmHg, with density (1.087 g/cm3 at 19 °C).
 3-OH THF is a useful pharmaceutical intermediate.
-The chiral (absolute configuration S) version of this compound is an intermediate to launched retroviral drugs.
+The enantiopure (absolute configuration S) version of this compound is an intermediate to launched retroviral drugs.

 Synthesis

-3-Hydroxytetrahydrofuran was prepared in 1910 by Pariselle via cyclization and hydrolysis of 3,4-Dibromo-1-methoxybutane.
+3-Hydroxytetrahydrofuran was prepared in 1909 by Pariselle via cyclization and hydrolysis of 3,4-Dibromo-1-methoxybutane.
 Chiral 3-hydroxytetrahydrofuran (both (S) – and (R)-forms) has been synthesized in high enantiomeric purity from (S)- and (R)-1,2,4-butanetriol, respectively, obtained from chiral feedstocks.
 Thus, the chiral (S)-1,2,4-butanetriol intermediate was cyclized to chiral (S)-3-hydroxytetrahydrofuran in the presence of p-toluenesulfonic acid (PTSA) catalyst at temperatures of 180−220 °C.

 Similarly, (S)-3-hydroxytetrahydrofuran was prepared in 95.8% optical purity from L-malic acid via an esterification-reduction-cyclodehydration sequence.
 3-hydroxytetrahydrofuran has been synthesized via hydroboration of 2,3- and 2,5-dihydrofuran employing various borane reagents and chiral 3-hydroxytetrahydrofurans have also been prepared by catalytic asymmetric hydroboration of 2,3- and 2,5-dihydrofurans with a borane in the presence of a homogeneous chiral platinum complex, followed by oxidation.
 Racemic 3-hydroxytetrahydrofuran may be prepared in analogous fashion from racemic butanetriol, employing PTSA catalyst for the dehydrocyclization.
 Alternatively, 1,2,4-butanetriol may be converted to 3-hydroxytetrahydrofuran by treating with ethylene carbonate, followed by pyrolysis of the resulting carbonate ester.